AdobeDocs/experience-platform.en/help/sources/tutorials/ui/alerts.md

 ![alert-window](../../images/tutorials/alerts/alert-window.png)

-You can hover on an alert message to mark them as read or you can select the clock icon to remind you with alerts in five minutes, ten minutes, one hour, or tomorrow.
+You can hover on an alert message to mark them as read or you can select the clock icon to set future reminders on the status of your dataflow.

 ![remind-me](../../images/tutorials/alerts/remind-me.png)